pavkam/pavkam.github.io/_posts/2022-09-27-nostalgia-scr-images.md

 ## Decoding the buffer:

-Once we have the bytes loaded, we now can decode the `iuput` using the following function:
+Once we have the bytes loaded, we can now decode the `input` using the following function:
 ```python
 def _pad_buffer(b: bytearray, size: int):
     rem=size-len(b)